PASTAplus/PASTA/documentation/doc_tree/pasta_api/data_package_manager_api.rst

 :ref:`Read Data Package Error <read-data-package-error>` to determine the operation status or to :ref:`Read Evaluate Report <read-evaluate-report>` to obtain the evaluate quality report.

+An optional query parameter, "useChecksum", can be appended to the URL.
+When specified, the useChecksum query parameter directs the server to determine whether it can use an existing copy of a data entity from a previous revision of the data package based on matching a metadata-documented checksum value (MD5 or SHA-1) to the checksum of the existing copy.
+If a match is found, the server will skip the upload of the data entity from the remote URL and instead use its matching copy.

+Please Note: Specifying "useChecksum" can save time by eliminating data uploads, but clients should take care to ensure that metadata-documented checksum values are accurate and up to date.

 REST API
 """"""""